fabienschlegel/d2c-v2/posts/create-a-blog-with-nextjs.md

 ---
-title: "Create a blog with NextJS"
+title: 'Create a blog with NextJS'
-date: "2022-09-27"
+date: '2022-09-27'
-coverImage: "/assets/blog/cover-images/create-a-blog-with-nextjs.png"
+coverImage: '/assets/blog/cover-images/create-a-blog-with-nextjs.png'
 author:
-  name: "Fabien Schlegel"
+  name: 'Fabien Schlegel'
-  avatar: "/assets/blog/authors/fabien_schlegel.png"
+  avatar: '/assets/blog/authors/fabien_schlegel.png'
-excerpt: "How to create a blog with NextJS and Typescript.
-A guide from my own experience."
+excerpt: 'How to create a blog with NextJS and Typescript.
+A guide from my own experience.'
-tags: ["react", "typescript", "blog", "nextjs"]
+tags: ['react', 'typescript', 'blog', 'nextjs']
-related:
+related: ['from-gatsby-to-nextjs-journey-of-a-blog', 'publish-my-own-blog-start-of-content-creator']
-  ["from-gatsby-to-nextjs-journey-of-a-blog", "publish-my-own-blog-start-of-content-creator"]
 ---

 This year I decided to migrate my blog from Gatsby to NextJS.
 To be able to add features more easily.